 Dr. Doris Wang is a neurosurgeon in the Department of Neurological Surgery at UCSF with a clinical and research focus in treating movement disorders using neuromodulation and ablative procedures.
-Her research focus is to map the neural architecture of human motor learning using an implanted, bidirectional DBS device and develop targeted, closed-loop therapies to restore motor skill learning in patients with brain diseases and injuries.
+Her research goal is to understand neural network physiology involved with human motor control in movement disorders and using novel neuromodulation tools to study and treat brain diseases and injuries.

 2000 – 2004: B.S., Yale University